venturenox/sagawise/kubernetes/helm/sagawise/charts/redis/README.md

 It's recommended to only change `master.count` if you know what you are doing.
 `master.count` greater than `1` is not designed for use when `sentinel.enabled=true`.

+### Update credentials

+The Bitnami Redis chart, when upgrading, reuses the secret previously rendered by the chart or the one specified in `auth.existingSecret`.
+To update credentials, use one of the following:

+- Run `helm upgrade` specifying a new password in `auth.password`
+- Run `helm upgrade` specifying a new secret in `auth.existingSecret`

 ### Using a password file